Bill Text: CA SB1522 | 2023-2024 | Regular Session | Chaptered

 14591.

-(a) Every person who manufactures or distributes fertilizing materials shall, before he or she engages engaging in the activity, obtain a license from the secretary for each plant and business location that he or she the person operates.
-Prior to Before issuing a license, the secretary shall require verification that the applicant is a manufacturer or distributor of fertilizing material compliant with this chapter.
+(a) Every person who manufactures or distributes fertilizing materials shall, before engaging in the activity, obtain a license from the secretary for each plant and business location that the person operates.
+Before issuing a license, the secretary shall require verification that the applicant is a manufacturer or distributor of fertilizing material compliant with this chapter.
 All licenses shall be renewed in January of each odd-numbered year, and shall be valid until December 31 of the following even-numbered year, if issued in January of that same year.
-However, a person who only distributes or who makes retail sales of packaged agricultural minerals, packaged commercial fertilizers, packaged soil amendments, organic input material, or packaged auxiliary soil and plant beneficial substances, alone or in any combination, which bear the registered label of another licensed person, is not required to obtain the license.
+However, a person who only distributes or who makes retail sales of packaged agricultural minerals, packaged commercial fertilizers, organic input material, or packaged beneficial substances, alone or in any combination, which bear the registered label of another licensed person, is not required to obtain the license.

 (c) The license fee shall not exceed three hundred dollars ($300).
 The secretary may, based on the findings and recommendations of the board, reduce the license fee to a lower rate that provides sufficient revenue to carry out this chapter.